Teamfight TacticsGuides

 TFT Hook

-In TFT, almost every set contains some type of hook, either in a champion ability, or an item.
+In TFT, some sets contains a type of hook, either in a champion ability, or an item.
 These hooks will pull the furthest unit toward them, potentially sniping your backline carry.

 In some sets like Set 3, Blitzcrank is a 1-cost unit with this ability.
 In Set 4, we had Aatrox, a 4-cost unit that pulled the two furthest units.
-There is the Ornn Artifact, “Rocket-Propelled Fist”, that does the same thing as well.
+We also previously had the Ornn Artifact, “Rocket-Propelled Fist”, that does the same thing as well.

 Backline Access Units